Hernia Surgery

 Your need for a surgery would depend upon your condition and its severity.
 This can be accurately determined and diagnosed by the doctor upon thorough consultation.
 Depending on the results of your diagnosis, Dr Lee will be able to determine the type of treatment that would be best-suited for you.

-Post-surgery, you may feel temporary effects of the treatment including weakness, soreness, etc. You will be advised on the necessary aftercare steps to be taken to ensure a safe and sound recovery with minimal risks and side effects.
+etc. You will be advised on the necessary aftercare steps to be taken to ensure a safe and sound recovery with minimal risks and side effects.
 It is imperative to follow your doctor’s instructions and do as advised, to prevent further complications.